Stillah/computer_vision_HW4/README.md

 - Generate a camera path using ray casting
 - Save the path to `src/output/planned_path.json`

+Currently hyperparameters are optimized for the Conference Hall map.

 ### Step 2: Render Video (Kaggle)

 For best performance, use Kaggle with GPU acceleration: